How To Start A Mobile Phone And Accessories Business

  Almost everyone you know in Africa has a mobile phone.
 Ask them what they wish they had better access to or where they‘d prefer a greater choice.
 How could repair services be improved?

-READ ALSO: How To Start Apparel And Clothe Making Business
+READ ALSO: How To Start Dry Cleaning and Laundry Service Business

  Look at the online stores of major Western retailers to get an idea for an eCommerce business, or get inspired by the many products available.
 Which one could you produce?